About Reel Shorts

 In 2006, Terry Scerbak attended the Edmonton International Film Festival as the Writer/Producer of a short film programmed in the Our Own Backyard series.
 She came back to Grande Prairie inspired to share some of the great short films she’d seen.
 As a volunteer with Grande Prairie Live Theatre, one of Canada’s largest nonprofit community theatres, she founded the Reel Shorts Film Festival with the first fest taking place in March 2007.
 It bounced around in April in 2008, 2009, and 2010, but finally found a home on the calendar starting in 2011 when it opened on the first Wednesday of May where it has remained.

-Since 2010, audiences have chosen their favorite film.
-Winners of the Audience Choice Award have been:
+Since 2010, audiences have chosen their favorite film for the Audience Choice Award:

-- 2013 – A Senior Moment directed by Michelle Davidson
+- 2013 – A Senior Moment, a 6-minute film from the US directed by Michelle Davidson

-- 2011 – The Legend of Beaver Dam directed by Jerome Sable
+- 2011 – The Legend of Beaver Dam, a 12-minute from Canada and the US directed by Jerome Sable

-- 2010 – Multiple Choice directed by Michael Goode
+- 2010 – Multiple Choice, a 5-minute film from Australia directed by Michael Goode

 The school program of screenings, workshops, and class visits is an important part of the film festival.
 School screenings introduce Grade 1-12 students to short films from around the world that help to broaden their world view while providing a basis for further classroom discussion.
 Over the first six years of the fest, filmmaking workshops for junior high and high school students introduced them to the most collaborative art form in the world and to the experience of sharing their films with an audience.
 Filmmaker class visits give students the opportunity to meet a filmmaker, watch his/her short film, and then participate in a discussion of the film and the filmmaking process.